F4NT0/H4SK3LL/README.md

-# H4SK3LL
-:green_book: Learning Haskell
+# Learning to Programming Haskell